izzahlux/Employee_Productivity_Predictor/README.md

 ## Conclusion & Recommendation
 1. Compared to the other four models, the multiple linear regression method has the smallest error value and a perfect R2 score of 1.
 It means that 100% of variability of actual_productivity is perfectly explained using all the features in the model.
 The standard deviation of prediction errors is 5.4517e<sup>-13</sup>.
 From the regression line, the residuals mostly deviate between +- 5.4517e<sup>-13</sup>.
 On average, our prediction using multiple linear regression model deviates the true actual_productivity by 4.950e<sup>-13</sup> Moreover, this by 4.950e<sup>-13</sup> is equivalent to 7,197e<sup>-11</sup> % deviation relative to the true actual_productivity.
 So I recommend to use this model as prediction model.
+2. We can define standard variables to determine the amount of over time, incentives, number of employees, idle time, idle men, number of style changes that are effective , efficient, and have high productivity based on a certain smv.
+We can use predictor models to revalidate these standard variable to achieve more optimal, effective, and efficient standard variable.